ezsystems/ezpostgresqlcluster/INSTALL.md

 define( 'CLUSTER_MOUNT_POINT_PATH', '/media/nfs' );
 ```

-The first liine sets the `CLUSTER_STORAGE_GATEWAY_PATH` constants, that provides the path to a custom gateway implementation file.
+The first liine sets the `CLUSTER_STORAGE_GATEWAY_PATH` constant that provides the path to a custom gateway implementation file.

 Extra documentation about these settings can be found in the online documentation.